-EA's Skate 4: Everything you need to know
+Skate 4: Platforms, trailers and everything you need to know

 Skate 4 release date

 There have been no official announcements regarding the release date of Skate 4.
+The developers are insisting that it will be released only when it's ready.

 During the initial reveal, the game was said to be very early in development.
-Aside from the announcement that Skate 4 is happening, very little has been revealed and we have yet to see any gameplay footage.

 A page on the developer's website still shows multiple job openings for the Skate development team, hinting that the game is quite a way from being finished.

-Based on this, we expect the game to be a late 2022 or 2023 release at the earliest.
+During EA's Q3 2022 earnings call EA CEO, Andrew Wilson, stated that the game will "launch soon", and we didn't hear much more for a while.
+In late March 2022, seasoned leaker Tom Henderson revealed that the game had been in playtesting for a good while, indicating that a reveal might not be too far off:

+In April 2022, VentureBeat's Jeff Grubb spotted some leaked footage that was posted on a burner account on Odysee.
+It gave us a quick glimpse of some pre-alpha gameplay.

 Skate 4 trailer

-While there is currently no trailer for Skate 4, we have been given two teaser videos from the developer.
+While there is currently no trailer for Skate 4, we have been given a few teaser videos from the developer.

 The first video was the announcement itself at EA Play 2020.
 It's a short video that essentially just confirms that Skate 4 is a thing without revealing much else.